RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 2. Embedding layer, works on entire documents
 3. Low dimensional representation of higher dimensional data
 4. It is basically word2vec, but generalized to handle things other than words
+5. **it finds semantically similar objects (objects can be anything like sentence, image, etc)**
-5. It is unsupervised
+6. It is unsupervised
-6. Applications -
+7. Applications -
    1. recommendation system,
    2. visualize clusters
    3. compute nearest neighbours of objects
    4. genre prediction
-7. inputs -
+8. inputs -
    1. data must be tokenized into integers
    2. **training data consists of pairs of tokens and/or sequence of tokens**
       1. sentence pair